rkuma183/wilsonmar.github.io/_posts/2016-05-19-jenkins-setup.md

    netstat | grep java
    ```

+   NOTE: This command takes a minute or more.

 ## Stop server #

 PROTIP: Do not stop the Jenkins instance by clicking the red X to close the command window Jenkins runs under.